Student Research Opportunities

 Each Fall, the Department hosts a seminar and laboratory open house so you can learn more about the research opportunities available.
 We also highly encourage you to meet with individual faculty to discuss their research.
 To apply for research please fill out the following form and turn it into the Chemistry Office in Dana 222.

-During the academic year, you can conduct research for 1 credit (CH 171), 2 credits (CH 271) or 3 credits (CH 371).
+During the academic year, you can conduct research for 1 credit (CH 171), 2 credits (CH 271), 3 credits (CH 371), or 4 credits (CH 385).
 For Honors, a student must complete at least two semesters of 300-level research or equivalent, submit an honors thesis on the work, present it to the Department, as well as meet the GPA requirements.

 During the summer, you can do collaborative research with faculty (10 weeks, typically starting the end of May through the start of August).
 For summer research, start talking with faculty members in November the year prior in order to have time to apply for funding.
 There are competitive internal grants, the Faculty Student Summer Research Program and the Schupf Program, that can cover your room & board along with providing a stipend.
 Individual faculty may have external grants that provide additional opportunities for summer research.